mspnp/samples/ResiliencyHealthProbesSample/Readme.md

 The Sample checks for a valid SQl connection to consider the service as healthy

 Publish the Web API Service to both VMs, by follwing [these instructions](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-dev-start-howto-vm-dotnet?view=azs-2002)

+Use the Load Balancer's public IP address to run the application.